IBM/red-hat-marketplace/workshop/modules/marketplace/trials/rhm-mongodb-trial.md

 # Trying MongoDB

-Let's see how the `Free Trial` option works by selecting a NoSQL database operator.
+Let's see how the `Free Trial` option works for a NoSQL database operator.

 ## Step 1 - Start free trial